-(a) PROJECT MANAGEMENT PLAN REQUIREMENTS.-To receive Federal financial assistance for a major capital project for public transportation under this chapter or any other provision of Federal law, a recipient must prepare a project management plan approved by the Secretary and carry out the project in accordance with the project management plan.
-The plan shall provide for-

-(1) adequate recipient staff organization with well-defined reporting relationships, statements of functional responsibilities, job descriptions, and job qualifications;

-(2) a budget covering the project management organization, appropriate consultants, property acquisition, utility relocation, systems demonstration staff, audits, and miscellaneous payments the recipient may be prepared to justify;

-(3) a construction schedule for the project;

-(4) a document control procedure and recordkeeping system;

-(5) a change order procedure that includes a documented, systematic approach to the handling of construction change orders;

-(6) organizational structures, management skills, and staffing levels required throughout the construction phase;

-(7) quality control and quality assurance functions, procedures, and responsibilities for construction, system installation, and integration of system components;

-(8) material testing policies and procedures;

-(9) internal plan implementation and reporting requirements;

-(10) criteria and procedures to be used for testing the operational system or its major components;

-(11) periodic updates of the plan, especially related to project budget and project schedule, financing, ridership estimates, and the status of local efforts to enhance ridership where ridership estimates partly depend on the success of those efforts;
+- (a) Project management plan requirements.--To receive United States Government Federal financial assistance for a major capital project for public transportation under this chapter or any other provision of Federal law, the National Capital Transportation Act of 1969 (Public Law 91-143, 83 Stat.
+320), a recipient must prepare and carry out a project management plan approved by the Secretary of Transportation and carry out the project in accordance with the project management plan.
+The plan shall provide for-- - adequate recipient staff organization with well-defined reporting relationships, statements of functional responsibilities, job descriptions, and job qualifications; - (2) a budget covering the project management organization, appropriate consultants, property acquisition, utility relocation, systems demonstration staff, audits, and miscellaneous payments the recipient may be prepared to justify; - (3) a construction schedule for the project; - (4) a document control procedure and recordkeeping system; - (5) a change order procedure that includes a documented, systematic approach to the handling of construction change orders; - (6) organizational structures, management skills, and staffing levels required throughout the construction phase; - (7) quality control and quality assurance functions, procedures, and responsibilities for construction, system installation, and integration of system components; - (8) material testing policies and procedures; - (9) internal plan implementation and reporting requirements; - (10) criteria and procedures to be used for testing the operational system or its major components; - (11) periodic updates of the plan, especially related to project budget and project schedule, financing, ridership estimates, and the status of local efforts to enhance ridership where ridership estimates partly depend on the success of those efforts;

-(12) the recipient's commitment to submit a project budget and project schedule to the Secretary quarterly; and
+(12) the recipient's commitment to submit a project budget and project schedule to the Secretary each monthquarterly; and